If you are looking for some fun experiences around the city, here we created a list of things you can do to enjoy the Mediterranean pearl.

 Here is a list of cooking networks and classes:

-- Spanish cooking class with Foodie Experience Barcelona.
+- Another foodie class we tested by Foodie Experience Barcelona.

-- You can book the private cooking class here.
+- You can book a complete private cooking class here.

 Another great outdoor activity during summer is the Piknik Electronic, as well taken place at Montjuic.